 Every college brochure shows a diverse student body (and people lying on a lawn, weirdly).
 What will I REALLY find at Pomona?

 Students come to Pomona from every state in the nation and from many other countries (63 and counting), from private and public schools, from large cities, suburbs and towns so small they don't appear on most maps.
-Our student body is half men, half women.
-More than 40% are students of color, and more than 15%—across all ethnic backgrounds—are in the first generation of their families to attend a four-year college or university.
+Our student body is roughly half men, half women.
+More than 40% are domestic students of color, and more than 15%—across all ethnic backgrounds—are in the first generation of their families to attend a four-year college or university.
 While lying on the lawns is definitely popular (or playing Ultimate or reading that long Russian novel under a tree), college is also challenging.
 We have informal and formal support resources for all students, including the Asian American Resource Center, Queer Resource Center, Women’s Union, Office of Black Student Affairs, Office of the Chaplains, Chicano/Latino Student Affairs and International Place.

 I like the idea of attending college, but I also like the idea of frolicking with wild abandon on the beach.
 What should I do?

 You're in luck.
 It's not uncommon for our students to lament that there is simply not enough time in the day.
 Not only does Pomona provide a world-class college education, but it provides an amazing range of opportunities and resources.
 Consider our annual Ski-Beach Day, when a busload of adventurous students dons parkas and gloves in the morning to try their skills on the nearby Mountain High resort’s slopes.
 That afternoon, they re-board the bus for the ride to Newport (or another local) Beach to end the day (in swimsuits) with a seaside cookout.
-It’s just one of the hundreds of campus events available to students at the Claremont Colleges, along with all the arts, culture and internship opportunities of nearby Los Angeles.
+It’s just one of the hundreds of campus events available to students at The Claremont Colleges, along with all the arts, culture and internship opportunities of nearby Los Angeles.